blueag8/Photography_Website/README.md

 (Gunicorn for Heroku deployment)

 10. If you don't already have a Heroku account [Sign-up Here](https://signup.heroku.com/)
-11. For stripe access you will need to register an account and obtain a both a publishable key and a Secret Key which will be stored in and environment variable.
+11. For stripe access, you will need to register an account and obtain both a publishable key and a Secret Key which will be stored in an environment variable.
 This can be done [[here](https://dashboard.stripe.com/login)]

 ## Requirements to run code locally:

 1. Clone or download repository from https://github.com/blueag8/Photography_Website.git
 2. Activate a virtual environment.
 3. Source bin/activate
 4. pip3 install -r requirements.txt
 5. python3 manage.py runserver